Traditional Chinese Medicine Treatment for Cancer

-2) Astragalus: One of the most widely used herbs in TCM, astragalus root is a proven immune booster.
+2) Huang Qi (Astragalus root): One of the most widely used herbs in TCM, astragalus root is a proven immune booster.
 According to Memorial Sloan-Kettering Cancer Center's research, astragalus inhibits tumor growth, thwarts tumor spreading, reduces the immune-suppressing effects of chemotherapy, and may enhance the effects of platinum-based chemotherapy drugs like cisplatin and carboplatin.
 One study reported improved quality of life among NSCLC patients taking astragalus injection during chemotherapy with cisplatin and vinorelbine.

-How to use: Astragalus is available in many different forms including tea, extract, powder and capsules.
+How to use: Astragalus root is available in many different forms including extract, powder and capsules.

-3) The Chinese skullcap, Scutellaria Baicalensis: Also known in Chinese medicine as Huang Qin, is traditionally used as a treatment for fever, liver and lung complaints.
+3) Huang Qin (Chinese skullcap, Scutellaria Baicalensis): It is traditionally used as a treatment for fever, liver and lung complaints.
 Professor Cathie Martin of the John Innes Centre in Norwich found compounds called flavones, found in the Huang Qin roots, not only have beneficial anti-viral and anti-oxidant effects, but also killed human cancers while leaving healthy cells untouched.
 In animal experiments the flavones halted tumor growth.

-4) Nan Sha Shen: Also known as American silvertop root, it acts as an antibiotic and is prescribed for a dry cough with little phlegm.
+5) Nan Sha Shen (American silvertop root): It acts as an antibiotic and is prescribed for a dry cough with little phlegm.
 One study injected the herb into the peritoneum and reported a reduction in inflammation, vascular permeability and cancer-promoting compounds.

-5) Gan Cao: According to the World Health Organization (WHO), gan cao, also known as licorice root, is a clinically proven expectorant that accelerates mucus secretion.
+6) Gan Cao (Licorice root): According to the World Health Organization (WHO), gan cao is a clinically proven expectorant that accelerates mucus secretion.
 It helps relieve coughs and shortness of breath.
 This is of particular benefit to lung cancer patients.

-6) Poria: Also known as Fu Ling, there are numerous studies that support Fu Ling as an anti-cancer agent with potential for use against many types of cancer including lung, pancreatic, prostate, skin, and breast cancer.
+7) Fu Ling (Poria): There are numerous studies that support Fu Ling as an anti-cancer agent with potential for use against many types of cancer including lung, pancreatic, prostate, skin, and breast cancer.

 Chinese Herbal Therapy for Cancer